The Catcher In The Rye Sally

 Conclusion

-Sally Hayes is more than a fleeting romance in The Catcher in the Rye—she is a critical figure who illuminates Holden’s deepest contradictions.
-Plus, through their interactions, we see a young man torn between his longing for love and his terror of maturity, forced to grapple with the fact that growing up means accepting imperfection, compromise, and change.
+Sally Hayes is more than a fleeting romance in The Catcher in the Rye—she is a important figure who illuminates Holden’s deepest contradictions.
+Now, through their interactions, we see a young man torn between his longing for love and his terror of maturity, forced to grapple with the fact that growing up means accepting imperfection, compromise, and change.
 While Sally ultimately represents everything Holden fears about the adult world, her unwavering kindness and honesty also underscore the possibility of connection—if only he were brave enough to embrace it.
 In the end, her presence lingers not as a solution to Holden’s isolation, but as a reminder of the world he is slowly, painfully, beginning to understand.

 Conclusion